 Shilpa does not like to take too much debt.
-If a company has too much debt, the focus is on repaying debt instead of thinking of new ideas.
-Besides, having cash in the bank helps Shilpa to fund its new R&D proposals.
-Hence, all the capex will be funded with mixture of debt, equity and internal accruals.
-Equity dilutions might be done at good valuations (most probably for future capex) which can lead to less dilution.
+As per the management, then focus will be on re-paying debt instead of thinking of new ideas.
+Besides, having cash in the bank, helps Shilpa to fund new R&D proposals.
+Hence all the capex will be funded with mixture of debt, equity and internal accruals.
+Equity dilutions might be done at good valuations (most probably for future capex).
 The company has a philosophy of funding big capex with a mix of internal accruals, debt and raising more equity.

 As per the management, Shilpa does not have problem of retaining top talent.
-Shilpa’s R&D head has been with the company for more than 20 years.
+The R&D head has been working with Shilpa for more than 20 years.
 There is a bit of attrition of lower levels like chemists.
 However, top level R&D scientists continue to stick with Shilpa.
 Most employees get between 15-30% hikes every year.
-They are given a free hand in R&D projects with management supporting innovative proposals.
-One of the reasons is that Shilpa management likes to keep cash in bank instead of borrowing too much.
-It can fund these small R&D proposals easily and not wait for funding.
+They are given a free hand in R&D projects without too much politics from management.
+One of the reasons is that Shilpa management likes to keep cash in bank instead of being in debt.
+It can fund these small R&D proposals easily and not make them wait for funding.
 Shilpa is thinking of ESOP incentives for retaining top talent.
 Salary is in line with the best in the industry.
 Sometimes people leave at 3x salary.
 However, this has no impact on Shilpa.
 They file a patent at initial stages for the idea on feasibility analysis.
 This prevents the new company from filing patents for these ideas once the chemists leave.

 JOINT VENTURES/SUBSIDIARIES/INVESTMENT PHILOSOPHY

 Shilpa is keen to fund smaller companies (startups) with good people and good technology.
-This requires management with VC kind of mindset.
-This keeps the company abreast with new technologies and new ideas like nano technology etc and new drug delivery systems (NDDS).
-NDDS will help Shilpa in future projects through launch of its own formulation through them.
+This requires management with VC kind of mind setup.
+This will keep company abreast with new technologies and new ideas like Nano technology etc and new drug delivery systems (NDDS).
+This NDDS will help Shilpa in future projects through launch of its own formulation through them.

-INM Technologies: It is working on nano technology.
+INM Technologies: It is working on nano technology and Dr Phani with 75 research papers is leading the company.
 The company is based out of Bangalore.
-The company also bought an R&D center at Bangalore for this technology.

 Shilpa has funded Rs.8-10 crore last year in these ventures and is looking to fund the same amount in next 2-3 years.
 The company has philosophy of funding new ideas with good technology and not spend too much money on a single idea.